Top Collaboration Skills: Definition, Examples, & Best Improving Techniques

 - Show deep consideration for what’s being said, and

-- Express disagreement.
+- Express disagreement respectfully.

-Silence can be an amazing tool when it comes to collaboration.
 In her book Going out of our minds: The metaphysics of liberation, Sonia Johnson states that silent listening is an excellent way to help others solve problems.

 In brainstorming sessions, which often happen in groups of people who collaborate with each other, having “uninterrupted floor time” for each member can be beneficial.
 When we know we can talk without the fear of being interrupted, “we move quickly past known territory” and start developing new ideas.

-Skill #9: Written communication
+Communication skill #9: Written communication

 Those who use voice calls to conduct their meetings or video conferencing for business communication might think that written communication skills shouldn’t fall into the collaboration skills category.